yhat/yhat-client/README.md

 $ cd beer-recommender
 ```

-Insert your APIKEY and USERNEM and run the script.
+Insert your APIKEY and USERNAME and run the script.
 ```bash
 $ python recommender.py
 Deploy? (y/N): y